jkb23/Kancl/report.md

--when user is standing next to zoom object, url is not showing automatically -when credentials are saved in browser user have to retype at least one character to login -outer office walls moving in when they can't fit on one page
+-when user is standing next to zoom object, url is not showing automatically -when credentials are saved in browser user have to retype at least one character to login -outer office walls moving in when they can't fit on one page -userpage has option to change status, but status is not changing (and so does profile photo) -add buttons to change pages instead of rewriting url